david-dick/firefox-marionette/README.md

 # WEBSITES THAT BLOCK AUTOMATION

 Marionette [by design](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/webdriver) allows web sites to detect that the browser is being automated.
 Firefox [no longer (since version 88)](https://bugzilla.mozilla.org/show_bug.cgi?id=1632821) allows you to disable this functionality while you are automating the browser.
+This can be overridden with the `stealth` parameter for the [new](#new) method.
+This is very experimental and feedback is welcome.

 If the web site you are trying to automate mysteriously fails when you are automating a workflow, but it works when you perform the workflow manually, you may be dealing with a web site that is hostile to automation.

 At the very least, under these circumstances, it would be a good idea to be aware that there's an [ongoing arms race](https://en.wikipedia.org/wiki/Web_scraping#Methods_to_prevent_web_scraping), and potential [legal issues](https://en.wikipedia.org/wiki/Web_scraping#Legal_issues) in this area.